melodygr/grocery_recommendation/README.md

 * Cluster again allowing more than 20 clusters to make some of the big clusters smaller?
 * Create a dashboard using DASH for graphical representation of the clusters
 * Generate word embeddings for the search engine for more specific search results
+* Calculate and visualize error on the surprise model
 * Create SQL tables of the data and load onto AWS
 * Add association rules to FLASK app
 * Use Heroku to push local FLASK app to the web